Almouro/pass-culture-app-native/doc/standards/codeStructure.md

 ### Why

+- the code structure follows a screaming architecture
 - developers can quickly find what they are looking for in the code
 - avoid code duplication
 - it makes it easier to work on a part of the project without knowing the other parts